rzwitserloot/ivyplusplus/README.markdown

 		</settings>
 	</ivy:eclipsegen>

+_Supported since ipp 1.0_

+### `<ivy:ensureippversion>` - Error out or set a property if available version of ivyplusplus is not sufficient.

+Ivy takes care of version control, but who will take care of Ivy's own version control?
+With this task you can error out (or set a property) if the cached ivyplusplus.jar is a version that's not equal to/higher than what you need.

+Example: `<ivy:ensureippversion version="1.4" property="ipp.minimumVersionOkay">`

+the `property` set in the attribute will be set if the version available is equal to or higher than the version put in the mandatory `version` attribute.
+Alternative usage is to omit `property`.
+In that case, a build error will occur if `version` is higher than what's available.

+_Supported since ipp 1.4_

 ### `<ivy:compile>` - just like `<javac>`, but this task will also copy any non-java, non-class files to the destination directory.